leadbreak/invest_supporter/modeling/README.md

 ## The LSTM, GRU, and SimpleRNN algorithms were mixed and located according to the length of each period, and the internal parameters were adjusted.

 ## Each model was designed very conservatively and targeted at multiple targets and at least 3% or more profitable when targeted at the top 40% return.

+# The main annotation is in single.ipynb in Korean
+## For other questions or those things, please contact leadbreak013@gmail.com